Historical Archaeology Journal

-SHA 2013 Journal Cover Historical Archaeology (ISSN 0440-9213) is the scholarly journal of The Society for Historical Archaeology.
-The quarterly journal is a benefit of SHA membership.
-Historical Archaeology is published and distributed on or about 15 March, 15 June, 15 October, and 15 December.
+Historical Archaeology (ISSN 0440-9213) is the scholarly journal of The Society for Historical Archaeology.
+The quarterly journal is a benefit with SHA membership.
+Historical Archaeology is published and distributed four times a year.

 Historical Archaeology was first published in 1967, the year SHA was founded.
 The journal publishes articles and reports on historic period archaeological research, method, and theory from throughout the world.
 Although most contributors and reviewers are members of the society, membership is not required to submit manuscripts for publication in Historical Archaeology.
 Scholarship and pertinence are the determining factors in selecting contributions for publication in SHA’s journal.

-Manuscripts submitted for publication should be sent to the research editors.
+Manuscripts should be submitted via the online submission portal.
 Citation and reference style should follow that specified in the Historical Archaeology style guide, available on this website.
-Manuscripts ready for submission may be uploaded to here.
+Potential authors are welcome to contact the Editor-in-Chief with queries before submitting a paper.

 Historical Archaeology is the journal of the Society for Historical Archaeology (SHA).
-Published quarterly with an annual content of approximately 544 pages of articles, and with an on-line publication of Book Reviews and Technical Briefs, Historical Archaeology is one of the world’s premier scholarly publications on the sites and material culture of the modern world.
+Published quarterly, Historical Archaeology is one of the world’s premier scholarly publications on the sites and material culture of the modern world.
 With an emphasis on the formation of a global economy following the exploration and colonization of the 1400s, Historical Archaeology publishes articles on cultural identity and ethnicity, the archaeological expressions of cultural landscapes, theoretical applications to historic sites, archaeological studies of architecture, the archaeology of foodways, technological and methodological approaches to the historic past, synthetic studies on a variety of topics, major site excavations, material culture, and other topics, from both terrestrial and nautical sites.

-The staff of Historical Archaeology consists of the Journal Editor and Co-Editor, who are responsible for manuscript solicitation/selection and journal production, respectively; the Associate Editors, who handle the peer review of individual manuscripts; the Book Review Editor, who administers the review of printed and graphic presentations of historical archaeological research; the Technical Briefs Editor, who manages the on-line publication of articles on technologies and technological approaches to historic sites; and the Memorials Editor, who is responsible for the preparation of memorials on key figures in the field.
-The journal is professionally copy-edited, designed and composited, printed, and distributed by vendors to the SHA.
+The volunteer staff of Historical Archaeology consists of the Journal Editor-in-Chief assisted by four Managing Editors, who are responsible for manuscript solicitation/selection and journal production, respectively; the Associate Editors, who handle the peer review of individual manuscripts; the Book Reviews Editor, who administers the review of printed and graphic presentations of historical archaeological research and the Memorials Editor, who is responsible for the preparation of memorials on key figures in the field.
+The journal is professionally copy-edited, designed and composited, printed, and distributed by the journal’s publisher, Springer.

 Manuscripts for submission to Historical Archaeology must be prepared in accordance with Historical Archaeology’s Style Guide.
-All manuscripts are peer reviewed (see below).
+All manuscripts are peer-reviewed (see below).
 The journal typically publishes two thematic issues each year and two issues of contributed articles.
 Thematic issues are developed by Guest Editors and present collections of papers dealing with a specific subject, culture, region, site type, theory, or technology.
 Contributed paper volumes include individual articles and may also include Forum collections, in which invited scholars comment on a selected article to provide alternative perspectives on a given topic.
-Historical Archaeology is prepared one-year in advance, and accepted articles can expect to see publication in the next journal year.
 Back issues of Historical Archaeology, with a two-year moving wall, and subject matter readers are available for purchase through the Springer website. if you are a SHA member, log into the SHA website first, and then use the link from the Member’s Area.

 Peer Review